IsabellGrothaus/GlyCONFORMER/README.md

 ## Tutorial

-The tutorial Jupyter Notebook should be run from within the GlyCONFORMER package folder or you have to change the path directing to the TUTORIAL folder.
+The tutorial juypter notebook should be run from within the GlyCONFORMER package folder or you have to change the path directing to the TUTORIAL folder.

 The tutorial includes different N-glycan types and different complexity levels of how to obtain a GlyCONFORMER label string for custom glycan types and their recorded torsion angle values.
 The minimum example is given by the high-mannose type N-glycan M5, where only the file **M5_angles.dat** with torsion angle values is used as input: